gogoname/sharpboi/README.md

-# SharpBoi
+# GamEmu

-A Gameboy Emulator Written in C#
+A gameboy emulator written in C#

-This is both a school project and a project for fun.
+Instructions:

+Run the file in the releases page [here.](https://gitlab.com/HALAVLUV/sharpboi/releases)

+and click on File -> Open... and choose a Gameboy game